Sudan

 Sudan criminalises same-sex sexual activity between men and between women.
 Sentences include a maximum penalty of life imprisonment.

-Same-sex sexual activity is prohibited under the Penal Code 2019, which criminalises acts of ‘sexual relations with a person of the same sex’.
+Same-sex sexual activity is prohibited under the Penal Code 2017, which criminalises ‘sexual relations with a person of the same sex’.
 This provision carries a maximum penalty of two years’ imprisonment and a fine.
 Both men and women are criminalised under this law.

 Chad criminalised same-sex sexual activity for the first time with the passage of the revised Penal Code in 2017.